bytewax/bytewax/docs/guide/contributing/local-development.md

 ## Upgrading Dependencies

-`uv` will not modify a `requirements/*.txt` file just to bump a package version if it detects a new one.
-It will only modify existing locked versions if they no longer pass the constraints of the `*.in` files.
+`uv` will not modify a `requirements/*.txt` file just to bump a package version; it will only modify existing locked versions if they no longer pass the constraints of the `*.in` files, which only specify the coarsest constraints on the package versions.
 If you want to upgrade all packages to their latest version, you should blow-away all the `*.txt` files and re-compile them.

 ```console
 (dev) $ rm requirements/*.txt